-A very important topic we are discussing here, we have highlighted the important point through Essay on Illiteracy in India.
+A very important topic we are discussing here, we have highlighted an important point through an Essay on Illiteracy in India.

 Why it becomes a major concern when we talk about the new Digital India?
 Its effects, and how it can directly connect to poverty level & more.

 For a better understanding, of the importance of being literate, when you scroll down you will see famous Illiteracy Quotes by influential personalities.
 It will help student and their parent to know the importance of education in our society.

 Here we talk about the problem of illiteracy in India and the role of student communities thereon.
 Have you ever realized most Indians are the victims of debt, dirt, unplanned family, flood and famines?

 It is because of the fact that we are illiterates.
 We must know that out of every 20 people in the world, three are Indians.
 Out of three, two are illiterates.

 The literacy rate improved to some extent but we do not have encouraging results even after the span of more than 60 years of independence.

 Today can find 65% of illiterate women in Indian villages.
 It is a matter of great same for all of us.
 In ancient times India was famous for its wisdom and learning.
 Even foreigners visited India to seek learning.

 We all know that without education, no nation can progress and prosper.
 India is the largest democracy in the world.
 We have the right of voting.

 So how an illiterate man can send forth capable men of good calibre in the parliament?
 Illiteracy impaired our social setup.